Need to talk? Call 1800 882 436.

 • having one short shower a day and not making it too hot

-• putting on an emollient (skin softener) once you are dry
+• putting on an emollient (moisturiser) once you are dry

-• using a thick cream-based or ointment-based moisturiser at least twice a day to protect and improve your skin barrier
+• using a thick moisturiser at least twice a day to protect and improve your skin barrier

-• oral antihistamines to reduce the itch — if you are having trouble sleeping because of the itch, ask your doctor if you can use an antihistamine at night that causes drowsiness
+They may also recommend oral antihistamines to reduce the itch.
+If you are having trouble sleeping because of the itch, ask your doctor if you can use an antihistamine at night that causes drowsiness.

-If you take other medicines to treat your eczema you should speak to your doctor to check which ones are safe in pregnancy.
+If you take other medicines for eczema, speak to your doctor to check which ones are safe to take in pregnancy.
 Do this as soon as you start planning a pregnancy or when you find out you are pregnant.
-Some medicines don’t have enough safety data to be used in pregnancy.
+Some medicines don't have enough safety data for use in pregnancy.

 Read more on medicines in pregnancy.

-If you have eczema around the areola or nipple, you can apply steroid creams or ointments to this area, but it is best to put it on after you finish one feed and wipe it off gently before you feed again.
+If you have eczema around the areola or nipple, you can apply creams or ointments to this area.
+It is best to apply any creams or ointments after a feed and wipe them off gently before your next feed.

 Read more on using medicines while breastfeeding.